b1quint/fp_tools/README.md

       --n_before N_BEFORE  Add 'n' copies of the cube in its beginning (affects header).
       --n_after N_AFTER    Add 'n' copies of the cube in its end (affects header).

+  The existing scripts are:

+  - `fp_repeat`: repeat a data-cube n times in the spectral direction.
+The repeated cubes are put at the beginning or at its end.

+  - `fp_cut` : cut a data-cube in the spectral direction according to the channel.

+  - `fp_oversample`: oversample a data-cube by multiplying the number of channels and using linear interpolation to fill the spaces between the original data.

 ## Any problem?